Bat Conservation Trust: Events and training

 BCT organises the National Bat Conference, held annually, at a different university venue, each September.
 The conference programme begins with a bat walk on Friday evening, followed by talks and workshops across the weekend.
 The BCT AGM is also held on the Saturday.

-Five smaller English regional conferences are held in spring over a three year cycle, and there are separate events for Scotland and Wales.
+Five smaller English regional conferences are held in spring over a three-year cycle, and there are separate events for Scotland and Wales.

 BCT runs a mixture of online and in-person training courses throughout the year for volunteers and professionals.

-Each October, during Bat Appreciation Month, BCT present BatFest, a series of online events and activities celebrating bats in the lead up to Halloween.
+Each October, during Bat Appreciation Month, BCT presents BatFest, a series of online events and activities celebrating bats in the lead up to Halloween.

 Awards

 Awards are presented at the National Bat Conference.

 The Vincent Weir Award

 The Vincent Weir scientific award was first presented at the National Bat Conference in 2010, in honour of the late Vincent Weir.
 The award is presented annually to a student at a UK-based institution who has made a significant contribution to research on the conservation biology of bats.